HAIFIT: Human-to-AI Fashion Image Translation: Experiments

 \textbf{Qualitative Experiments. } The qualitative results of the ablation study on sketch-to-image generation are presented in Fig.~\ref{fig:s2iab}.
-It can be observed that removing the AFRM or CC modules leads to uneven color distribution in the generated images or loss of certain details.
-Moreover, when both modules are removed simultaneously, these issues become more pronounced.
-While replacing the Transformer module may also get good results, problems can still be observed in the image color distribution.
-These findings further confirm the effectiveness of our model.
+It can be observed that removing the AFRM results in the loss of some details, causing the garment patterns to become blurred in the third row.
+When the CSCM module is removed, the images in the first row exhibit issues such as coloring outside the edges and a loss of sketch stroke details.
+These problems become more pronounced when both modules are removed simultaneously, leading to noticeable unevenness in color distribution in some images.
+In contrast, replacing the LSTM module with the Transformer module yielded better visual effects than other situations, such as a gradient effect on the clothing in the first row.
+However, there are still challenges in retaining sketch details.
+These findings collectively confirm the effectiveness of each module in our model.